newsun-boki/liboyu/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
-A undergraduate student majoring in automation at [Xi'an Jiaotong University(XJTU)](http://www.xjtu.edu.cn/) Since 2019.
+A mphil student at HKUST(GZ) [CISLab](https://cislab.hkust-gz.edu.cn), at Computational Media and Art Thrust of Hong Kong University of Science and Technology (GuangZhou), supervised by Prof. Zeyu Wang.
+Before that, I obtained my bachelor’s degree in Automation from Xi’an Jiaotong University (XJTU) in 2023.
 My field of interest are:

 + Augmented reality (AR) and Virtual Reality (VR)

 + Deep leaning or computer Vision in Robotics

-I'm currently competing in Robomaster and serving as the vision team leader for the university team.
-Now I am looking for an opportunity to directly entry  a PhD course.
 Details are in my [CV]({{ "/cv/" | relative_url }}).
 </div>

 <div class="me" markdown="1">